 Data Recognition Corporation, Idaho's assessment contractor, collects all data on all student subgroups.
-This These data is are then provided to the state ISDE and used to match student enrollment data with test results and other indicators to determine AYP for all required subgroups.
+These data are then provided to ISDE and used to match student enrollment data with test results and other indicators to determine AYP for all required subgroups.
 School determinations of AYP are computed in this system.
 Each subgroup within the school or LEA must meet the objective for each indicator (assessment proficiency rate and participation rate) in order to achieve AYP.